AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum/index.md

 };
 ```

+You can even put these data files in other directories, like for specific collections or even specific posts.
+You can learn more about [11ty's data cascade](https://www.11ty.dev/docs/data-cascade/) in the docs.

-Eleventy also has an official plugin that can fetch the data for you and [cache it internally](https://www.11ty.dev/docs/plugins/cache/) so that site rebuilds don't blow your rate limit.
+Eleventy also has an official plugin that wraps around `fetch` to [cache the response internally](https://www.11ty.dev/docs/plugins/cache/); that way, site rebuilds don't blow rate limits for any APIs you're using.

 ### 2. It's Testable